-During student teaching the student will put into practice skills and theories learned in the excellent courses at YCP as well as skills and theories of the assigned cooperating teacher.
-As the student teaching semester progresses the student teacher will acquire responsibilities until he or she has full responsibility for the entire day.
+During student teaching, the student will put into practice skills and theories learned in the excellent courses at YCP, as well as strategies of the assigned cooperating teacher.
+As the student teaching semester progresses, the student teacher will acquire responsibilities until he or she has full responsibility for the entire day.